When you apply for Social Security Disability you are asked to fill out a Function Report. You can find a copy here (SSA-3373).

-If I am having a bad day (about 3 per week) I am awake in bed around 4 AM because the pain has woken me up.
+If I am having a bad day (about 3 per week).
+I am awake in bed around 4 a.m. because the pain has woken me up.
 I have a bell next to my bed so I can alert my (husband, wife, partner, etc.) to come help me.
 They give me my medicine and help me use the bathroom.
 I lie back in my bed and hope the pain gets better.
 I don’t even try to get out of bed and I just try to get in a comfortable position.
 Sometimes listening to music helps to distract me from the pain, and I can go back to sleep.
-Around 12:30 my (husband, wife, partner, etc.) comes home from work to check on me and they bring me something to eat.
+Around 12:30 p.m. my (husband, wife, partner, etc.) comes home from work to check on me and bring me something to eat.
 I try to eat something and then they help me use the bathroom again.
 If I feel a little better I will go lie on the couch and put the TV on.

 You may do household chores during the day, if you do include them in your description but be very clear how you do them, for how long, if someone helps you, or if you have to take breaks or rest between activities.
 For example:

 I can put clothes in the front loading washing machine; I use a basket that has wheels to help me.
-I then go lye down and rest.
+I then go lie down and rest.
 When it’s done washing I have a chair that I sit on in front of the washing machine and I slowly move the clothes into the front loading dryer.
-When my (husband, wife, partner, etc.) gets home they unload the dryer and we both do the folding.
+When my (husband, wife, partner, etc.) gets home, they unload the dryer and we both do the folding.
 They put away the clean laundry for me.